 Absorbing Complexity

-In order to create simplicity, organizations have to absorb complexity.
+To create simplicity, organizations have to absorb complexity.

 Simplicity makes sense.
 From taglines to elevator speeches, simple ideas travel and have a better chance of breaking through the market noise.
 Simple messages are easier to remember and repeat.
 Designing for simplicity is becoming recognized as a customer experience goal.
 Channeling Dieter Rams’ “less but better” sensibility, Apple has taken this to an extreme degree with its product design, and simplicity is often the raison d'etre for much UX design today.